0

 Hildesheim Cathedral is situated at the southern middle of the city centre of Hildesheim, on the so-called Domhügel ("Cathedral's Hill").
 The main entrances to the cathedral are on the south and north sides.
 The Roemer- and Pelizaeus-Museum, is very close to the cathedral in the west.
 Around the hill is the wall of the Domburg.
 From the north of the Hill is the Michaelishügel ("St. Michael's Hill"), from the northeast is the downtown of Hildesheim and to the west is the River Mühlengraben, a tributary of the Innerste River.
 On the north of the cathedral is the former government building of the city, on the west the Episcopal Vicariate General of the Diocese, in the south the Gymnasium Josephinum school and on the east the Labour Court of the city.

-Text imported from Wikipedia article "Hildesheim Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Hildesheim Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants